Search Results for: Bedminster

 If you live in the Somerset Hills area around Bedminster and Tewksbury you hopefully have heard the name Mellick.
 The Mellick name goes back to one of the founding family names in the area.
 In fact, the name Mellick acquired… Read More »Bedminster History – Look To the Old Mellick Farmhouses

-New Keepsake: Preserving Bedminster’s History – The Mr. Local History Project (MLH) has been preserving and promoting local history since our non-profit organization was established in 2019.
-The all volunteer group started a wooden miniature keepsake program to share history,… Read More »Collectible: Preserving Bedminster’s History #summerwhitehouse
+Preserving Bedminster’s History – The Mr. Local History Project (MLH) has been preserving and promoting local history since our non-profit organization was established in 2019.
+The all-volunteer group started a wooden miniature keepsake program to share history and artwork in… Read More »Collectible: Preserving Bedminster’s History #summerwhitehouse

 UPDATE: While we wrote this piece years ago, the Bedminster Charter came back in the news on October 21, 2019, when it was announced that the Forbes family was donating the charter back to Bedminster Township.
 The story continues!
 This… Read More »The Lost Charters of Bernards Township & Bedminster

-Hey Bedminster, we’d love your opinion.
-We’re looking to hear what the public think’s is the most historic icon in Bedminster.
-Vote in the Series:Know Bernardsville?
+Hey, Bedminster, we’d love your opinion.
+We’re looking to hear what you think are the most historic icons in Bedminster, New Jersey.
+Loading… Vote in the Series:Know Bernardsville?
 Vote for their most historic Click HereKnow Bernards Township?
-Vote for their most historic… Read More »Vote for Bedminster’s Most Historic Icons
+Vote for their most… Read More »Vote for Bedminster’s Most Historic Icons

-The J. Geils Band was an American rock band formed in 1968, in Worcester, Massachusetts while John Geils was attending Worcester Polytechnic Institute.
-Under the leadership of guitarist John “J.” Geils.
+The J. Geils Band was an American rock band formed in 1968 in Worcester, Massachusetts, while John Geils was attending Worcester Polytechnic Institute.
+It was led by guitarist John “J.” Geils.
 But did you know that it all started when… Read More »J. Geils Was From Bedminster -Cut his Chops at Bernards High

 So we’re over at the Bedminster Farmers Market and while meeting a few of the locals, one of the patrons mentioned “why don’t you research what’s going on over at the slave burial grounds in Bedminster.
 Here we are.
 We… Read More »A Unique Bedminster Cemetery-“God’s Acre”